z669016/adventofcode-2015/README.md

 multiple times in the starting molecule).
 And I created a ```Transformations``` class, which holds a list of
 ```Transformation```s, with an ```apply``` method which returns a list of the result of applying all individual
 ```Transformation```s in the list.

+## Day 20
+The puzzle looks more difficult than it actually is.
+I used a brute force method, just start with house number 1 and keep increasing until a number was found that received the right number of presents given the "visit strategy" of the elves.
+The trick is in calculating which elves will visit a particular house number using ```factors```.
+For part 1, loop over all house numbers starting with 1, and simply sum all the factors (the numbers of the elves that visited the house) and multiply by 10 (as each elf delivers 10 presents, see ```presentsInfinite()```) to find the right house number.
+Part 2 is very similar, but uses a different strategy ```presentsFinite()``` to calculate the number of presents, as now each elf visits max 50 houses and delivers 11 presents.